Everyone Has Limits

 - Sleep – What’s your optimal number of hours, and are you hitting it every night?
 How’s the quality of your sleep?
 Consistency in this area brings almost instantaneous overall improvement in the ability to handle stress in a healthy way.

-- Energy – Is your energy level consistent throughout the day?
-Or, do you have periods where yawning increases & eyes grow unbearably heavy?
+- Energy – Is your energy level consistent throughout the day, or do you have periods where yawning increases and eyes grow unbearably heavy?
 Are you constantly reaching for caffeine or sugar for a quick energy boost?
 An inconsistent energy level is a caution light indicating limits are getting near.

 - Thoughts – Do you struggle focusing?
 Do you zone out when others are talking?
 Are your thoughts constantly wandering to impossible scenarios of relief?
-Or, perhaps all you can do is think about work or whatever is causing stress.
+Perhaps all you can do is think about work or whatever is causing stress.
 Has your concern turned into worry?
-Remember that thoughts determine reality, so understanding thoughts can help sense approaching limits.
+Remember that thoughts determine reality, so understanding what you’re thinking can help sense approaching limits.

 - Leisure – When was the last time you took a day or even an afternoon off?
 Do you constantly bring work home?
 Even if you do take a day off, do you sneak in time for work?
-CNN’s Jack Cafferty reports that 57% of working Americans had unused vacation time in 2011 with most of them leaving 11 days unused.
-That means they only took 30% of their allotted vacation time mostly because they felt they had too much work to do.
+Maybe you’re one of the many Americans contributing to the 768 million days of unused vacation time in 2018.
 An avoidance of leisure is a sure indication of approaching stress limits.

-Taking time to assess these areas of life can make a tremendous difference in preventing the crash and burn that comes when limits are reached, exceeded and ignored.
-Don’t let a heart attack or adrenal burnout or worse force you to recognize and respect your limits.
+Taking time to assess these areas of life can make a tremendous difference in preventing the crash and burn that comes when limits are reached, exceeded, and ignored.
+Don’t let a heart attack or adrenal burnout or other physical ailments force you to recognize and respect your limits.
 Choose to do so on your own terms before your body forces you to on its terms.